Polyhistor/UUID-Research/README.md

 # UUID V4

-This is perhasp the most commonly utilised unique identifier among developers popularised by RFC4122, the NPM package is being downloaded 68 million times weekly.
+This is perhasp the most commonly utilised unique identifier among developers popularised by RFC4122, the NPM package is being downloaded 68 million times weekly

 ## Features